 PLA, LEED® Green Associate™, CDT

-Margaret enjoys working collaboratively and thinking creatively on a broad range of scales and geographies.
+As Legacy Design Director, Margaret enjoys working collaboratively and thinking creatively on a broad range of scales and geographies.
 She is passionate about projects that shape clients’ and communities’ everyday experience of the built environment.
 Creating meaningful places is a value she brings to her work.
 She leverages her background in urban and environmental sociology to bring a socio-ecological focus to her projects, combining environmental priorities and empathy for the diverse users of a site.
-Margaret works in our Aspen studio, sits on the Bike, Pedestrian, and Trails Commission in her community of Carbondale, CO.
+Margaret works out of our Aspen studio and supports all eight of our studios.
+She serves as a Board Member of the Cultural Landscape Foundation.
 She has spoken at the National ASLA conference in 2016 about women in Landscape Architecture and in 2019 about integrating security in site design.
 Margaret received her Master of Landscape Architecture degree from the University of Virginia.

 Lighting Design Principal